Exifers/You-Dont-Know-JS/this & object prototypes/ch3.md

 # You Don't Know JS: *this* & Object Prototypes
 # Chapter 3: Objects

-In Chapters 1 and 2, we explained how the `this` binding points to various objects depending on the call-site of the function invocation.
-But what exactly are objects, and why do we need to point to them?
-We will explore objects in detail in this chapter.

 ## Syntax

-Objects come in two forms: the declarative (literal) form, and the constructed form.
+two forms: the declarative (literal) form, and the constructed form :

-The literal syntax for an object looks like this:

 ```js
 var myObj = {